 I’m sure you’ve read about the Bible’s ideal wife but please look at it with fresh eyes:

 Like the lover in the Song of Solomon, we see in the above Scripture that the husband of the ideal wife richly praises her.
 He exalts her, both with his actions (by entrusting her with great responsibilities) and with his words.
 Don’t wait until she does something exceptional; find things right now to praise her.
-As it says in an omitted part of the above passage, “ . . . a woman who fears the LORD is to be praised” (verse 30).
+As it says in an omitted part of the above passage, “ . . . a woman who fears the Lord, she shall be praised” (verse 30).

 Use your words to build her up.
 Do all you can to inspire her to new heights.
 What happens to the man who dares do this?
 Is he despised, neglected or left behind?